dlai0001/la-sails-meetup-game/README.md

           };

-  In `/config/bootstrap.js`, let's add some logic to schedule this monster update task to run periodically on scheduled intervals.
+  In `/config/bootstrap.js`, let's add some logic to schedule this monster update task to run periodically on scheduled intervals.  `bootstrap.js` is a special config file that runs at the start of a SailsJS app starting up.
+It's a good place to put any calls to initialization and task scheduling items.

             //Setting a timer to schedule a monster update Service console.log("starting MonsterAiService");